DataBiosphere/azul/.github/ISSUE_TEMPLATE/blank.md

 <!--
 Use this space to describe the issue.

-If you have potential solution add it as a comment to the issue thread.
+If you have a potential solution, please add it as a comment below.
 -->